Ted's Hiking World Sierra Point

 Unnamed falls near the trailhead

-The Sierra Point Trail formerly started here Telephoto view of Sierra Point, 500 feet above
+Telephoto view of Sierra Point, 500 feet above

 I was originally scheduled to be here today anyway, as part of a 5-person, 3-day expedition to the summit of Half Dome.
 It is just as well that the hikers' cables are not in place yet, because it is clear now that the trek would have been cold and inclement throughout.
-I briefly toy with the idea of continuing up the Mist Trail, for it is my most favorite place; but somehow the idea of being drenched by spray just doesn't seem like that much fun at this time.
+I briefly toy with the idea of continuing up the Mist Trail, because it is my most favorite place; yet somehow the idea of being drenched by spray just doesn't seem like that much fun at this time.
 Besides, the lure of uncharted territory beckons.

 On the way back to the signpost, an inviting path with numerous boot-prints leads up in the right direction beside the cliff.
 Since going that way presumably would avoid the rock pile, I say what the hell.